 But as I just said, the paint (even when it’s dried) will gradually flake off whatever they are painted on.

-If you decided to use acrylic paint to add color to your aquarium decorations, here are the steps you need to follow:
+If you decided to use acrylic paint to add color to your aquarium tank and decorations like reef and driftwood, here are the steps you need to follow:

 Step 1.
 Prepare the Work Area